jrmahechad/threejs/party-sessions/session-01/readme.md

 ![alt text](./readme-imgs/recording-1.gif)

-Then we add a translation to the `earthGroup` and the cubeMoon object.
+Then I added a translation to the `earthGroup` and `cubeMoon` objects.

 ```javascript
     earthGroup.position.z = Math.sin(elapsedTime) * distances.earth;